UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 The Ursa Major team reserves the right to revoke or restrict access to the services if a researcher is found to be in violation of the University's policies or the Ursa Major policies.
 The Ursa Major team will work with the researcher to resolve any issues and to ensure that the services are used in a responsible and ethical manner.

 ## Usage Policy
-The University of California, Riverside is proud to offer Ursa Major, a collaboration with Google Cloud Platform (GCP) to provide research computing support to UCR's researchers.
-Ursa Major is designed to help UCR's research community access cutting-edge technology and resources to advance their work.
-The services offered through Ursa Major are intended for academic research purposes only and must not be used for commercial or personal purposes.
-This policy outlines the guidelines for appropriate use of Ursa Major services and the consequences for misuse.

-### Explanation of the Intended Purpose of Ursa Major Services:

 Ursa Major services are intended to support academic research at UCR.
 The services are available to UCR researchers for the purpose of advancing their research projects and producing high-quality research outcomes.

 ### Guidelines for Appropriate Use of Ursa Major Services: